 Mrs. Gladys Snyder

-This is Mrs. Snyder's 16th year at Shidler High School.
-She came down to Shidler when Grainola lost its school.
-She teachers math and science.
-I asked Mrs. Snyder to remember some of her outstanding students.
+Mrs. Snyder graduated from Grainola High School.
+She furthered her education at various schools including Shidler Junior College, Tonkawa Junior College, Central State University, Oklahoma State University, Oklahoma University, Western Illinois University, Southwestern College, and East Central University.
+Mrs. Snyder began her teaching career in 1942.
+Besides Shidler, she taught in Bray, Healdton and Grainola.
+Biology, science, practical math, general math, seventh math, Algebra and Trig are the subjects Mrs. Snyder taught.
+She came to Shidler when Grainola lost its school.
+When asked if Mrs. Snyder remembered some of her outstanding students.
 She replied, "Some are better than others, of course, but they all did some work.
 If they wanted an "A", they did more work."
 I asked her about the humorous things that happened to her in her years at Shidler and she said, "There are so many funny things that have happened, I can't remember them."
 She had a strong desire to become a math teacher.
 She said, "I had a math teacher in high school whom I thought was the greatest thing ever."
 When asked if she'd rather do anything other than teach, she said, "No, I teach because I like kids."
 Shidler is very lucky and proud to have a teacher like Mrs. Snyder.

 Miss Nellie Stebler